adonisjs/v5-docs/content/api/orm/base-model.md

 }
 ```

-Optionally, you can also pass [model options](#model-adapter-options) as the 3rd argument.
+---

 ### static updateOrCreate
 The `updateOrCreate` method updates the existing row or creates a new one.
+The method accepts the same options as the [firstOrNew](#static-firstornew) method.

-Think of it as a way to sync rows that must always appear once in the database table.
-A great example is to sync the user cart.
+This method obtains an "UPDATE lock" on the row during the select.
+This is done to avoid concurrent reads from getting the old values when the row is in the middle of being updated.

 ```ts
 const searchCriteria = {